djsurt/io/coders/python/README.md

 [npmjs.com](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) recommends installing the Node Version Manager [nvm](https://github.com/nvm-sh/nvm) to avoid permission errors when you run npm packages globally.
 Run `nvm ls` to see all the node versions you have installed.
 Update nvm to set your version of node:

 **To install nvm** Use the [curl command to install nvm](https://github.com/nvm-sh/nvm).
 Then run the export command below it.
 Restart your terminal.
+One a Mac since OS X 10.9, first run `touch ~/.zshrc`.

 **Set your node version to v20**